Kalthun/qubit-simulator/README.md

 # qubit-simulator
-A simple program that simulates measurements taken on a **qubit** and plots the current state in the **bloch sphere**.
+TODO

 ## Overview

 ### Fundamentals
 A qubit can be described as a ... using a two-dimentional vector space over the complex numbers, with basis vectors $\lvert0\rangle$ and $\lvert1\rangle$.

 General form: $\lvert\psi\rangle = \alpha\lvert0\rangle + \beta\lvert1\rangle$